On this page:

 Breast cancer is when cells in your breast change and grow in an abnormal way.
 A group of these cancer cells can form a tumour.

 Breast cancer is a common cancer in Ireland.
-More than 3,000 women and around 25 men are diagnosed with it each year.
+Almost 3,400 women and approximately 30 men are diagnosed with breast cancer.

 What are the breasts and what do they do?